anou/iftheme-docs/plugins/wysija-newsletters/readme.txt

 * improved report after importing csv
 * fixed Warning: sprintf() /helpers/back.php on some environnements
 * fixed roles for creating newsletters or managing subscribers "parent roles can edit as well as child roles if a child role is selected"
-* fixed cron wysija's frequencies added in a cleaner way to avoid conflict with other plugins
+* fixed cron MailPoet's frequencies added in a cleaner way to avoid conflict with other plugins
 * fixed w3c validation on confirmation and unsubscription page
 * improved avoiding duplicates on environment with high sending frequencies
 * removed php show errors lost in resolveConflicts